andrechuakj/tp/docs/2101UserGuide.md

 `findEvent party`

 <div markdown="block" class="alert alert-info">:information_source:
-Like the `findMember` command, `findEvent` requires the names to be typed in full and the names do not have to be capitalised!
+Like the `findMember` command, `findEvent` does not require the names to be capitalised, but they have to be typed in full!
 </div>
 <div markdown="block" class="alert alert-primary">:bulb:
-The find commands (`findMember`/`findEvent`)  are powerful tools to help you work faster.
+The `findMember` and `findEvent` commands are powerful tools to help you work faster.
 Want to view the enrolment of "Nicholas", but you don’t want to scroll the member list?
 Use the `findMember` then follow it with the `viewMember` command to achieve that.
 </div>
 <hr class="command-separator">